evilNami/US-Accidents-Severity-Prediction/README.md

 ## 🌟 Project Overview

-The goal of this project is to enhance road safety through predictive analytics by analyzing the US Accidents (2016-2023) dataset. [cite\_start]This dataset, with its 7.7 million records and 49 attributes, aligns perfectly with the "three Vs" of Big Data: Volume, Velocity, and Variety[cite: 391]. [cite\_start]The pipeline addresses the critical need for efficient evaluation of traffic accident data for public safety and policy-making[cite: 384].
+The goal of this project is to enhance road safety through predictive analytics by analyzing the US Accidents (2016-2023) dataset.
+This dataset, with its 7.7 million records and 49 attributes, aligns perfectly with the "three Vs" of Big Data: Volume, Velocity, and Variety.
+The pipeline addresses the critical need for efficient evaluation of traffic accident data for public safety and policy-making.

 The project demonstrates an end-to-end Big Data analytics pipeline, covering: